thayton/thayton.github.io/_posts/2014-11-28-form-handling-with-mechanize-and-beautifulsoup.md

 </form>
 {% endhighlight %}

-There will also be a built-in javascript method `__doPostBack(eventTarget, eventArgument)` that will fill in these values when the form is submitted.
+If you dig around you'll see a built-in javascript method `__doPostBack(eventTarget, eventArgument)` that fills in these values when the form is submitted.

 {% highlight javascript %}
 var theForm = document.forms['form1'];